 SPF is only one piece of the email authentication puzzle.
 While it's great at verifying servers, it's terrible at verifying who the message appears to come from.
 That's where DMARC comes in:

-- Alignment requirement - DMARC requires the domain that passes SPF to align with the visible From header
+- Identifier alignment - DMARC requires the domain that passes SPF to align with the visible From header (relaxed or strict)

-- Reporting - DMARC provides visibility into SPF authentication results across your email ecosystem
+- Aggregate reporting - XML reports provide daily visibility into SPF authentication results

-- Complementary authentication - DMARC allows either SPF or DKIM to pass, providing redundancy
+- Either/or authentication - DMARC passes if either SPF or DKIM passes with alignment, providing redundancy

 Next Steps